Grim-/OutwardSuperSimpleExample/README.md

 ## Part Two : YEAH BUT WHAT IS A COMPONENT?

-Well ok a Scene contains GameObjects and they have components, but that doesn't really tell us still *what* a component is right?
+Well ok a Scene contains GameObjects which are made up of components cool, but that doesn't really tell us still *what* a component is right?

 Well a component is whatever you want it to be.
 At it's core just code.
+The MeshRenderer component which takes mesh data to draw the model mesh in-game, thats just a component.

+The Particle System that creates and manages thousands of particles, how they behave, how and what they can react to this is just another component.

-The [MonoBehaviour](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) component gives us access to a few methods that are called depending on the GameObjects 'Lifecycle'
+The [MonoBehaviour](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) base component gives us access to a few methods that are called depending on the GameObjects 'Lifecycle'.

 ```c#
     //custom component